 The curation of knowledge related to RIs exerted by a TF depends on several rules.
 The easy case is when there is no previously annotated RI with the same TF and target gene; in this case, a new RI at the adequate level is annotated, according to the available knowledge.
 However, if there is a previous RI, of any of the three types, and the new and previous knowledge are consistent, the new evidence is added to the existing RI.

-Since RegulonDB version 12.0 we offer the RI collection separated as TF-promoter, TF-TU, or TF-gene; the updated combinations that increase the confidence levels are summarized in “stage II” section of the RegulonDB webpage of evidence indicated above.

-The RI set has each RI with its complete list of evidence types, enabling users to exclude for instance, ChIP-seq evidence and recalculate an ad-hoc gold standard for new ChIP-seq experiments that prevents evaluating ChIP-seq data with previously performed ChIP-seq data.
-Users can access in the downloadable files each type of RI, or the union of all of them (https://regulondb.ccg.unam.mx/datasets/browser/TF-RISet).
+The current RegulonDB version 12.2 portal offers the TF-RI set with labels on the type (TF-promoter, TF-TU, or TF-gene); and it include the complete list of evidence types.
+This,enables users to exclude specific methods, for instance, ChIP-seq evidence and recalculate an ad-hoc gold standard for new ChIP-seq experiments, preventing in this way evaluating ChIP-seq data with previously performed ChIP-seq data.
+This file is found in the downloadable files (https://regulondb.ccg.unam.mx/datasets/browser/TF-RISet).

 Incorporation of HT-binding evidence to the current collection of RIs

 It is important to note that until now, HT-supported RIs have been extracted only when evidence of binding and function are reported in the same publication.
-Certainly, most studies reporting genome-wide TF binding do not report TF-dependent differential gene expression; in some cases, it is assayed for a small set of TF-binding target genes.
+However, most studies reporting genome-wide TF binding do not report TF-dependent differential gene expression; in some cases, it is assayed for a small set of TF-binding target genes.
 Thus, HT datasets contain TFBSs, some of which may support regulation as future studies might show, whereas RegulonDB gathers TFRSs, that is to say, binding sites that support a regulatory interaction.
 In order to maximize the use of this data we mapped the peaks from the HT-binding datasets to existing RIs in RegulonDB and added such HT-binding evidence to known RIs, increasing their confidence levels.

-Figure 2 below shows a Venn diagram with the number of TFs with data in RegulonDB currently available for the four HT methodologies, and with the total number of binding sites as reported by authors, and available in our datasets after our curation..
+Figure 2 below shows a Venn diagram with the number of TFs with data in RegulonDB currently available for the four HT methodologies, and with the total number of binding sites as reported by authors, and available in our pre-processed datasets.
 Note that for gSELEX only such datasets with a defined cut off level were mapped.